CoverGenius/dj-currencies/README.rst

 Quickstart
 ----------

-version 1.0.0 supports Django 3+ only
+For Django 2 support, please use version 0.1.2.

-For Django 2 support, please use version 0.1.2
+Django 3 support added in version 1.0.

-For Django 4 support, please user version >=2.0.0
+Django 4 support from version >=1.1.

 Install djcurrencies::